Tilkal/graphql-to-gsheet/README.md

 # Introduction
 This repository serves Google Apps Script (GAS) files that can be used within your own Google sheet editor to call upon Tilkal's GraphQL API and display data within your Google sheet.

+[According to Google](https://developers.google.com/apps-script/overview), Google Apps Script is a rapid application development platform that makes it fast and easy to create business applications that integrate with Google Workspace.
+You write code in modern JavaScript and have access to built-in libraries for favorite Google Workspace applications like Gmail, Calendar, Drive, and more.
+There's nothing to install—we give you a code editor right in your browser, and your scripts run on Google's servers.

 Table of contents
 =================